ohoachuck/system-files-showhide/README.md

-system-files-showhide
+Show/hide system file from Alfred2 Workflow
 =====================

-# Show/hide system file from Alfred2 Workflow

 Very simple workflow that show or hide system files in Finder